satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 lead to needless misdirection and inefficiency, and even loss of scientific credibility.
-One well-known example is the case of XXX Chung, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions [REF Nature].
+One well-known example is the case of XXX Chung, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions [cite:
+XXXNature].

 3. \*\*Reviewers are not acknowledged.\*\*